PaperMC/Starlight/TECHNICAL_DETAILS.md

 than even 1.12's light engine.

 I'm going to use the case of propagating block light increases to explain the fundamental algorithm.
-Light decreases are basically the same except the algorithm is modified a bit.
-The propagation is the same, it will track what level the neighbour should be, but instead of updating the neighbour to the target level it will do one of two things:
+Light decreases are basically the same, except the algorithm is modified a bit.
+The propagation is the same: it will track what level the neighbour should be, but instead of updating the neighbour to the target level it will do one of two things:
 1. If the neighbour's light value is less-than or equal to the